 On the web, the typical use for SSO is to allow authentication across multiple web sites.
 More specifically, the point is to allow a single user to move across domains.

 The user's identity is established by one site, and then that identity is used by other sites as needed.
-SSO may also mean that identity information can be shared across domain, depending on configuration on the identity server.
+SSO may also mean that identity information can be shared across domains, depending on the configuration of the identity server.

-The default browser behavior is to implement a same origin policy where cookies and other locally stored information cannot be shared between different domains - the requests for information does not have the same origin.
+The default browser behavior is to implement a same origin policy where cookies and other locally stored information cannot be shared between different domains; the requests for information do not have the same origin.

-Specifically this means that only the domain that requested some piece of data to be stored is able to retrieve that data.
+Specifically, this means that only the domain that requested some piece of data to be stored can retrieve that data.

-The purpose of SSO is to allow cross domain identity sharing, by securely maintaining a SSO session that the domains can share using the OpenID Connect ID Tokens instead of having direct access to the data.
+The purpose of SSO is to allow cross-domain identity sharing by securely maintaining an SSO session that the domains can share using the OpenID Connect ID Tokens instead of having direct access to the data.

 User Experience

-With the Curity Identity Server it's possible to run the OpenID Connect and OAuth flows in an iframe, and maintain the feeling that the user never leaves the website.
+With the Curity Identity Server it's possible to run the OpenID Connect and OAuth flows in an iframe and maintain the feeling that the user never leaves the website However, due to third party cookie restrictions this only works reliably in all browsers if the web application and the Curity Identity Server share the same parent domain.

 Iframes, when incorrectly handled, can pose significant security risks in various ways.
 For example, the iframe is trusted by the user, but can serve up content from a different domain.
 This can cause it to become vulnerable to a number of user-compounded threats.
 There may also be a risk of cross-site scripting and similar vulnerabilities being aggravated.